 4. Celebrating Differences

 As coworkers, we all bring different strengths to a team environment.
 Introverts bring deep thought to current issues and extroverts do well in busy meetings and discussions.
 The Myers-Briggs Type Indicator is an excellent measurement of personality differences and brings an interesting review of your team’s personalities interact with each other.

 If possible, request to have an MBTI done with your coworkers so that you can learn more about your similarities and differences; or recognize the differences in your team’s personalities and appreciate that they each contribute different values to the group.

-5. Use Your Team’s Differences to Your Advantage
+5. Using Your Team’s Differences to Your Advantage

 Once you learn more about the different personalities on your team, you can work more strategically with your coworkers.
 Some coworkers may present as introverts who prefer to take time away to review information before making decisions.
 Other coworkers may present as extroverts who excel in group discussions and facilitating presentations.